 - Refreshments also available at Chitterne Village Hall.

-Advice on travelling to Warminster can be found on the “How to get to Warminster” page on our website.
+Advice on travelling to Warminster for future Imberbus events can be found on the “How to get to Warminster” page on our website.
 Remember that trains run approximately every hour to Warminster from Cardiff, Newport, Bristol, Bath, Trowbridge, Westbury, Salisbury, Southampton and Portsmouth, with connections available from London and the West Country at Westbury and Salisbury – please see the First Great Western website for timetables and further details.

 Ordinary bus services also run to Warminster on Saturdays from Bath, Bradford on Avon, Trowbridge, Westbury, Salisbury and Frome and further details of these can be found on the Traveline website.